Alexandre Skirda

-Alexandre Skirda (6 March 1942, Houdan – 23 December 2020, Paris) was a French anarchist.
+Alexandre Skirda (6 March 1942, Houdan – 23 December 2020, Paris) was a French historian and a translator, specializing in the Russian anarchist revolutionary movement.
 His mother was Ukrainian and his father was Russian.
-He was a historian and a translator, specializing in the Russian anarchist revolutionary movement.
-His writing is in French.
+Knowing both languages, he grew up in France and wrote his work in French.

 Biography

 Skirda became an anarchist as a teenager, through the influence of his friend Louis Louvet, the publisher of the periodical Contre-courant and distributor of texts published by Temps nouveaux.
 Through Louvet, Skirda was exposed to Bakunin, Kropotkin, Reclus and other classical anarchists.

 He founded the Groupe d’Etudes et Action Anarchiste (Anarchist Studies and Action Group) with anarchist historian Roland Biard when they were both 19.
 He was active in demonstrating against France's war in Algeria.

-From 1961, he studied at the Sorbonne, being taught History by the Stalinist Jean Bruhat, philosophy by Jean-Francois Lyotard (then a member of the libertarian communist Socialisme ou Barbarie group with Cornelius Castoriadis), industrial society by Raymond Aron and sociology by Georges Gurvitch.(Of these, he was personally close to Lyotard and inspired by Gurvitch.)
+From 1961, he studied at the Sorbonne, being taught History by the Stalinist Jean Bruhat, philosophy by Jean-Francois Lyotard (then a member of the libertarian communist Socialisme ou Barbarie group with Cornelius Castoriadis), industrial society by Raymond Aron and sociology by Georges Gurvitch (in particular, he was personally close to Lyotard and inspired by Gurvitch.)
 He worked during his student years, doing odd jobs in retail and other sectors, including as the main family breadwinner once his father died.
 After graduating with a Literature degree, in 1968 he became a civil servant, before participating in the revolutionary events of May 68 in Paris, including in student-worker action committees that synchronised student activism with factory occupations.

 He joined the Union of Anarcho-Communist Groups (UGAC) and helped found the Libertarian Communist Movement (MCL).
 He left the MCL to join the Revolutionary Anarchist Organization (ORA), in which he used the pseudonym Brevan.

 Skirda followed the platformist tendency in anarchism, which posits the need for strong organisation.

 From the 1970s, he became increasingly involved in collecting and writing the history of anarchism, and from the 1980s he was a second-hand book dealer.